Lee Enterprises: Attempted takeover

-In early December, the board of Lee unanimously rejected the Alden bid, saying that the Alden proposal "grossly undervalues Lee and fails to recognize the strength of our business today."
+In early December, the board of Lee unanimously rejected the Alden bid, saying it "grossly undervalues Lee and fails to recognize the strength of our business today."
 Shortly thereafter, Alden Global, through its operating unit Strategic Investment Opportunities, filed a lawsuit in state court in Delaware against Lee Enterprises.
 The Alden lawsuit asserts that the members of the Lee board "have every reason to maintain the status quo and their lucrative corporate positions" and that they are "focused more on [their] own power than what's best for the company."

 In mid-February 2022, the Delaware court found in favor of Lee Enterprises.
-In the face of that setback, Alden said it would file a proxy statement asking the company's shareholders to vote no on board members Mary Junck and Herbert Moloney during the March 2022 board elections.
-This attempt also failed, as shareholders returned both directors to the Lee board despite Alden's opposition.
+Alden said it would file a proxy statement asking the company's shareholders to vote no on board members Mary Junck and Herbert Moloney during the March 2022 board elections.
+This attempt also failed; shareholders returned both directors to the Lee board.